MrDolch/doc-as-code/README.md

   Sometimes it is better to develop a new product instead of adding more complexity to an existing one.
 - If the project is new to you, you can tell at a glance from the product box what it does.
 - A gorgeous product box can be used as a recognizable logo in listings.
+- The size of the box is limitted so you need to focus on the most important things.

 ## Tool support